pyrovoice/CardGame/README.txt

 - Circus act: alternate between balls, diabolo and something else. have a number of item set or flying, with cards setting or using flying items for effects depending on the type of Act, and cards to switch between acts. act difficulty?
 - Pokemon: Capture opponent monsters and play them somehow
 - Boss maker: Turn regular monster into Boss cards that go in the extra deck
+- Spy archetype that can play cards in the opponent's zone (move oppoennt for easier attack, gets bonus when spying...)
+- Make AHA! card: Target Boss monster do not deal damage this turn, if something I control is destroyed by opponent effect, return it to hand with -N cost...

 Game rules: